jrichardsz/jrichardsz.github.io/_posts/2017-02-12-how-use-obj-files-in-android-project-with-min3d.md

 - face_sock.jpg

-## Change file names
+## UpperCase

-- Unzip and replace initial upper case letter if exists from .obj , .mtl and other resources due to android restriction :
+Due to this android restriction :
 ```
 Error:Execution failed for task ':app:mergeDebugResources'.
 > \..\..\Android3D-min3d-Face-Rotation\app\src\main\res\drawable\EyesWhite.jpg: Error: 'E' is not a valid file-based resource name character: File-based resource names must contain only lowercase a-z, 0-9, or underscore
 ```
+We need replace any upper case letter top lower case if exists from .obj , .mtl and other resources

   - From **F**ace.obj to **f**ace.obj

-- Add obj or mtl prefixes for easy lookup.
+## Android ignore extensions

+This names are not allowed by android :
+- Face.obj
+- Face.mtl

+If you saw, both files are name **Face**.
+Android forces us to use a unique file name.
+So wee need to add obj, mtl or something as to make a unique file name.
+I use _suffix like :

 - from face.obj to face_**obj**.obj
 - from face.mtl to face_**mtl**.mtl

+## Update references

+Files names are changed (images, obja and mtl),  so you need to update its refereces where using them.

 ## Create or update mtlib reference in obj file